Denise Bartell, Associate Professor of Human Development.

 Craig Lockard, Professor Emeritus of Social Change and Development (History).
 Ben J. and Joyce Rosenberg Professor.

-Teaches history of the world and modern world.
+History of the world and modern world.
 Can discuss America in the world, including how the U.S. is perceived by other countries and why.

 Timothy Meyer, Professor Emeritus of Information and Computing Science (Communication).